Reducing the Sign Problem with Line Integrals: Summary

-This work was done as a first attempt, but the line integrals still have extra freedom to play with, which hopefully can further reduce the sign problem, as is seen necessary at long real time extends.
-For instance the cutoff function is arbitrary (though chosen with a good reason), and it could be that other functions work better.
+This work was done as a first attempt, but the line integrals still have extra freedom to play with, which hopefully can further reduce the sign problem, as is seen necessary at long real time extents.
+For instance, the cutoff function $g$ is arbitrary, though chosen with a good reason, since for completely imaginary actions it creates an exponential suppression as seen in eq. (\ref{eq:suppress}), though it could be that other functions work better.
 A different approach is to change the paths of the line integral.
-While moving along lines defined by the direction of change in the imaginary part of the action makes sense due to the high oscillations along these paths, other possible choices could be better, especially in theories with an action which has large contributions from both the real and imaginary part.
+While moving along lines defined by the direction of change in the imaginary part of the action makes sense due to the high oscillations along these paths, other possible choices could be better, especially in theories with an action that has large contributions from both the real and imaginary part.
+One could for instance try to move along lines of changing imaginary action that are orthogonal to the direction of change to the real part of the action.
+A third approach could be to redefine the scale of the local dimensions.
+The locally fastest path down a mountain depends on the scale of the different directions.
+It could be that for interacting theories, like $x^4$, a better scaling would be where all directions are important, instead of the current situation, where the j'th direction for which $x_j ^4$ is largest quickly dominates, since the line will tend to flow only in the j'th direction.